 To get all offices in France, you pass the France literal string to the

 GetOfficeByCountry stored procedure as follows:

 OUT parameter example

-The following stored procedure returns the number of orders in particular order status.
+The following stored procedure returns the number of orders by order status.
 It has two parameters:

-INparameter that is the order status that you want to count the orders.
+INparameter that is the order status which you want to count the orders.

-OUTparameter that stores the number of order for the specified order status.
+OUTparameter that stores the number of orders for a specific order status.

 The following is the source code of the